Oindreebal/syngro/README.md

-# HydroGuard: A Multimodal Multi-Agent AI Controller with Safety Guardrails for Smart Hydroponics
+# SynGro: A Multimodal Multi-Agent AI Controller with Safety Guardrails for Smart Hydroponics

 **Assignment: Task 2 — Implement guardrails in a multi-agentic architecture.**